isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 Primary 2G

 _"Teaching through the heart isn't hard.
-With that in mind, being a positive role model to the students towards achieving a healthy mind, heart and body has always been the central belief of my teaching philosophy"_
+With that in mind, being a positive role model to the students towards achieving a healthy mind, heart and body has always been the central belief of my teaching philosophy."_

 [**muhammad_hilmi_mohamad_salim@schools.gov.sg**](mailto:muhammad_hilmi_mohamad_salim@schools.gov.sg)